spicejs/spicejs/README.md

 ## observable.one(event, callback)

-Does the same as `on` but the callback is altomatically removed after it is called the first time.
+Does the same as "`observable.on`" but the callback is altomatically removed after called the first time.

 ## observable.off(event, callback)